-In this 3-part series, we will discuss in depth how your business can benefit from using Google Ads.
+In this series, we will discuss in-depth how your business can benefit from using Google Ads.
 This series will cover:

 If you have a smartphone or use a computer on a regular basis, chances are you use Google’s search engine regularly.
 Whether you’re searching for a new restaurant, a swimsuit for the summer, or an attorney, Google instantly provides results that match your search.
 With Google’s Search Network, business owners can take advantage of this by bidding on terms related to their products and services, causing Google to deliver an ad for your company to people looking for what you offer.
 We’ve put together 5 of the biggest reasons your company should be using Google search ads.
 Check them out:

 1. Simply Put – People Use Google

 Here are some quick statistics on the widespread use of Google*:

 - 2+ Trillion Searches Per Year

 It’s by far the most widely used search engine, and it has become the go-to source for information over phone books, newspapers, and even other search engines.
 An enormous percentage of your potential customers are using Google every day.
 By using Search Ads, you can make sure you show up in front of them when they’re searching for your services.